freedomofpress/securedrop-docs/docs/admin/workstation_reference/backup.rst

 Reinstall Qubes OS
 ~~~~~~~~~~~~~~~~~~

-To restore SecureDrop Workstation, follow our :doc:`pre-install tasks </admin/installation/prepare_sdw>` to provision a Qubes OS system complete with updated base templates.
+To restore SecureDrop Workstation, follow our :doc:`pre-install tasks </admin/installation/prepare_sdw>` to provision a Qubes OS system complete with updated base templates, and
+download the SecureDrop Workstation packages.

 Rename or delete redundant app qubes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~